Skip to main content

 Molecular Transduction of Exercise Stimuli

-The hormonal and metabolic adaptations to exercise are initiated by a complex network of pathways.
+The hormonal and metabolic adaptations to exercise are initiated by a complex network of molecular signaling pathways.
 The specific nature of the exercise stimulus ∞ be it the mechanical tension of resistance training or the metabolic flux of endurance exercise ∞ determines which pathways are activated and to what degree.
 This differential activation explains the distinct phenotypic outcomes associated with different training modalities.

 Resistance exercise, for instance, exerts its primary anabolic effects through the activation of the mTOR (mechanistic target of rapamycin) pathway.
 This pathway is a master regulator of cell growth and protein synthesis.
 Mechanical overload on the muscle fiber triggers a cascade that leads to the phosphorylation and activation of mTOR, which in turn initiates the translation of proteins necessary for muscle hypertrophy.